Savoy Turkish Baths Limited

 Only two things are known with certainty about Savoy Turkish Baths Limited.
 First, that nine baths in London were at one time or another owned by the company; second, that the Jermyn Street Turkish Bath Company Limited was set up in 1946, specifically to acquire the Savoy, which object it duly accomplished, either later that year or early in the following year.

-Cooper seems to have acquired his first Turkish bath, the one in Brixton Road, around 1910 from Henry William Rance.
+Cooper seems to have acquired his first Turkish bath, the one in Brixton Road, in 1909 from Henry William Rance.
 Two other baths, Savoy Hill and Railway Approach, were bought from Rance, presumably at the same time.
 The Savoy Hill baths were probably the most lavishly equipped, being purpose-built and designed by C J Phipps, architect of the Savoy Hotel next door.
-The association of the name Savoy with a quality hotel made it an obvious name for the company which was to own the new chain.
+The association of the name Savoy with a quality hotel made it an obvious name for the new company which was to own the new chain.

 So although the remaining baths purchased between 1910 and 1912 were listed under the ownership of William Cooper, it seems likely that the Savoy company was started some time late in 1910 or early in 1911, when it was first mentioned in Kelly's.